You can appeal to the Valuation Tribunal within 2 months of receiving a council tax penalty notice.

-- the panel will ask you and the VOA’s representative to present your cases
+- the panel will ask you and the council to present your cases

-- you will be able to ask questions of the VOA’s representative
+- you will be able to ask the council questions

-- the VOA’s representative will be able to ask you questions, and
+- the council will be able to ask you questions, and

-- the panel and the clerk can ask questions of you and the VOA’s representative.
+- the panel and the clerk can ask you and the council questions.